 The implant, controversial since its introduction, is now facing thousands of lawsuits from women suffering from a number of serious health-related issues, including forced hysterectomies or abdominal surgery to remove the Essure devices.

 On July 27, Netflix released The Bleeding Edge, a powerful documentary exposing the devastating side effects of the Essure birth control implant and the shortfalls of the medical device industry.
 The film also follows victims of other dangerous products such as surgical robots, hernia mesh, and DePuy® hip replacements.

 These dangerous medical devices were prominently featured in major news outlets such as Good Morning America and CBS This Morning.

 Cory Watson Attorneys, a nationally recognized injury law firm based in Birmingham, Alabama, is working to hold corporations like Bayer and Monsanto accountable for hurting patients.
-If you had a defective medical device and are suffering from complications, you may have a legal case and be entitled to financial compensation.
+If you were injured by a defective medical device or dangerous product, you may have a legal case and be entitled to financial compensation.